CSchoel/arbitrary-but-fixed/_drafts/jshell-exceptions.md

 Although the documentation for `analyzeCompletion` states that it will "evaluate if it [the snippet] is complete", the source snippet actually is *not* passed to `JShell.eval` automatically.
 Instead, you have to call `JShell.eval` yourself, which allows you to collect the `SnippetEvent`s that are triggered by the code.
+The following code does this to collect a flat list of `SnippetEvents` for all the snippet strings contained in the list `snippets`.

 ```java
 List<SnippetEvent> ev = snippets.stream().map(shell::eval)